mpolaczyk/ue4snippets/README.md

 *ue4struct* – Simple structure.
 Parameters are: comment and name.

 *ue4interface* – Simple ue4 interface.
-Parmameters are: comment and name.
+Parameters are: comment and name.

 *ue4bpevent* – This function can be used as an event in blueprint.
 Parameters are: comment, UI category, virtual and const modifiers, function name and arguments.